eliasdandouch/DiscordBot/README.md

 ```
 - Added /help cog that has all the help commands.
 - $kick & $ban now have permissions.
 - Updated the $help command.
 The help command will now be deleted if typed in a chat.
 (I will continue to update this as time goes on)
 - Added a $about command that tells you the purpose of the Bot and this also will be deleted if typed in chat.
+- Removed MiscCommands Cog and have replaced it with FunCommands.
 ```